The woman who didn’t meow

 She laughed, and in English said, “no problem!”

-Terrorizing elderly neighbors in an elevator
+Terrorizing my elderly neighbors

 Face masks are compulsory in all indoor settings in Taiwan.
 And while optional outside, at least 95% of people wear them outside too.